bluesky/bluesky/docs/api_changes.rst

   synchronously, this reports the value that actually tripped the suspender rather than whatever it has since become.
-- ``SuspendWhenChanged`` defaults ``expected_value`` to the first value it is called back with for a ``Subscribable`` signal, since one cannot be read synchronously when the suspender is created.
-The default for ophyd signals is unchanged: the value of the signal at creation.
+- ``SuspendWhenChanged`` defaults ``expected_value`` to the first value it is called back with, for every kind of signal, and so latches it when the suspender is installed rather than when it is created.
+Previously an ophyd signal was read synchronously in ``__init__`` while a ``Subscribable`` one -- which cannot be -- latched on install, so *when* the default was captured depended on which protocol the signal happened to implement.
+Until the suspender is installed ``expected_value`` is now ``None``; code reading it between construction and installation, or constructing a suspender and then changing the signal before installing it, will see the difference.
 - The ``bluesky.protocols.Subscribable`` protocol now requires a ``subscribe_reading`` method rather than a ``subscribe`` method.
 The protocol did not match the implementation it was written to describe: